prossel/ofxSettings/README.md

 ofxSettings
 ===========

-Easy access to standardUserDefaults from C++.
+Easy access to iOS standardUserDefaults from C++. (tested with OpenFrameworks)

 Can also be used to set/get any value beyond those you can define in Settings bundle.

 Examples